Untitled document

 "Breathing out, I feel fresh."

-On the last Sunday of each month, we share in reciting the Five Mindfulness Trainings during our third session.
-These trainings are guidelines for living an ethical life.
-After practice, we then enjoy a vegetarian and vegan pot luck dinner.
+On the last Wednesday and Sunday of each month, we share in reciting the Five Mindfulness Trainings or the Fourteen Mindfulness Trainings, which offer guidelines for living an ethical life.
+On the fifth Sunday of the month, we also enjoy a vegetarian/vegan pot luck dinner after practice.